cryptonector/ctp/README.md

 How?
 ----

 Two implementations are included at this time.
-Read the source to find out more.

 The two implementations have slightly different characteristics.